 To encourage uniformity of statutes and judicial decisions to promote the fair administration of justice, the ABA created the American Law Institute (ALI) and the Conference of Commissioners on Uniform State Laws.

 The ABA has over 35 member groups dedicated to specific areas of the law and policy issues.
 These include:

 As a voluntary organization, attorneys are not required to join the American Bar Association.
 In fact, most attorneys do not belong to the ABA.

 One of the main focuses of the ABA is to provide resources to help and nourish members to become better lawyers.
 Each year, the ABA creates more than 3,200 hours of CLE and hosts 800 face to face events around the World.
 The benefits of becoming a member of the ABA include:

 ABA members are encouraged to join sections that range in size from 3,500 members to more than 50,000.
 The ABA sections are divided according to specific areas of the law and focused on topics such as ethics and professional responsibility, judicial selection, and lawyer referral services.

 Additionally, ABA members can join various committees concerned with topics such as public interest law, elder law, or malpractice.

 The ABA has published more than 1,000 books, magazines, and journals.
 With over 1,000 online forums, the ABA provides members important networking opportunities.

 ABA publications include Student Lawyer magazine, numerous books authored by lawyers, periodicals, journals and newsletters pertaining to the latest legal topics and information.
 Each month members of the ABA receive the ABA Journal which is also available online.

+Membership in the ABA is available to lawyers, law students, and others interested in the law and the legal profession.
 If you would like to become a member of the American Bar Association you can sign up on the ABA Membership page.
 ABA members can renew at myABA.